-In the north of the Mauritius, there is a picturesque viewpoint at the Malheureux Bay (look at the map below).
+Now let’s leave Port Louis and let me show you some more things to do in Mauritius.
+One of them is located in the north of Mauritius which is a picturesque viewpoint at the Malheureux Bay (look at the map below).
 From this point you can take a look over to a small uninhabited island, called Gunner’s Quoin.
 Besides that you will find at this place a historic catholic church, called Notre-Dame Auxiliatrice de Cap Malheureux.
 This chapel is one of the well-known sight seeings of Mauritius, and it emphasizes the dreaminess of this beautiful spot of Malheureux Bay.

 Location of the historical chapel:

 At Malheureux Bay, you can book some exiting activites.
 Check these ads*, foks:

 Most people think about beaches, weddings and warm weather, when they have Mauritius in their minds.
 Sometimes they also might think about the died-out Dodo.
 But in the past there was a commodity which was much more important to Mauritius than tourism.

 I’m talking about sugar.
 Sounds unspectacularly, but for Mauritius sugar had once almost the same value like gold.
 Thus, this commodity left a formative development in the history of Mauritius and also stands for the identity of the Mauretanian nation.

 Nowadays, sugar lost its importance and has just about 2% of the proportion of the Gross Domestic Product.
 But there are contemporary witnesses from those days of “sweet gold” which you could visit when you are looking for things to do in Mauritius.